Another four Q-C residents die of COVID-19-related causes

 In addition, the Rock Island County Health Department reported 76 new COVID-19 cases, bringing the total number to 4,833.
 Currently, 37 patients are hospitalized in Rock Island County.

-Illinois also reported 6,516 new cases of COVID-19 among 82,435 test results reported Tuesday, making for a one-day positivity rate of 7.9 percent which drove the seven-day rolling average case positivity rate to 8.2 percent.
+Illinois also reported 6,516 new cases of COVID-19 among 82,435 test results reported Tuesday, making for a one-day positivity rate of 7.9% which drove the seven-day rolling average case positivity rate to 8.2%.

 As of Monday evening, Illinois hospitals reported 3,594 beds were in use by COVID-19 patients statewide, an increase of 223 from the day before and the highest amount in use since May 28.

-Of those patients, 755 were in intensive care beds, which was an increase of 33 from the day prior, the highest since June 5.
-There were 326 ventilators in use by COVID-19 patients, an increase of 28 from the day prior and the highest one-day total since June 16.
+Of those patients, 755 were in intensive care beds, which was an increase of 33 from the day before, the highest since June 5.
+There were 326 ventilators in use by COVID-19 patients, an increase of 28 from the day before and the highest one-day total since June 16.

 Thus far in Illinois, the COVID-19 death toll stands at 9,878, with 430,018 confirmed cases among more than 7.9 million test results reported since the pandemic began.